-The Health System files annual Community Benefits Reports with the State of NH which outlines the community and charitable benefits it provides.
+Certain member hospitals of the Health System file annual Community Benefits Reports with the State of NH which outline the community and charitable benefits each provides.
 VT hospitals are not required by law to file a state community benefit report.
 The categories used in the Community Benefit Reports to summarize these benefits are as follows:

-Community health services include activities carried out to improve community health and could include community health education (such as lectures, programs, support groups, and materials that promote wellness and prevent illness), community-based clinical services (such as free clinics and health screenings), and healthcare support services (enrollment assistance in public programs, assistance in obtaining free or reduced costs medications, telephone information services, or transportation programs to enhance access to care, etc.).
+Community Health Services include activities carried out to improve community health and could include community health education (such as classes, programs, support groups, and materials that promote wellness and prevent illness), community-based clinical services (such as free clinics and health screenings), and healthcare support services (enrollment assistance in public programs, assistance in obtaining free or reduced costs medications, telephone information services, or transportation programs to enhance access to care, etc.).

-- Subsidized health services are services provided by the Health System, resulting in financial losses that meet the needs of the community and would not otherwise be available to participate unless the responsibility was assumed by the government. - Research support and other grants represent costs in excess of awards for numerous health research and service initiatives awarded to the organizations within the Health System. - Community health-related initiatives occur outside of the organization(s) through various financial contributions of cash, in-kind, and grants to local organizations. - Community-building activities include cash, in-kind donations, and budgeted expenditures for the development of programs and partnerships intended to address social and economic determinants of health.
-Examples include physical improvements and housing, economic development, support system enhancements, environmental improvements, leadership development and training for community members, community health improvement advocacy, and workforce enhancement.
-Community benefit operations includes costs associated with staff dedicated to administering benefit programs, community health needs assessment costs, and other costs associated with community benefit planning and operations. - Charity care (financial assistance) represents services provided to patients who cannot afford healthcare services due to inadequate financial resources which result from being uninsured or underinsured.
-For the years ended June 30, 2018 and 2017, the Health System provided financial assistance to patients in the amount of approximately \$39,446,000 and \$29,934,000, respectively, as measured by gross charges.
-The estimated cost of providing this care for the years ended June 30, 2018 and 2017 was approximately \$15,559,000 and \$12,173,000, respectively.
-The estimated costs of providing charity care services are determined applying a ratio of costs to charges to the gross uncompensated charges associated with providing care to charity patients.
-The ratio of costs to charges is calculated using total expenses, less bad debt, divided by gross revenue. - Government-sponsored healthcare services are provided to Medicaid and Medicare patients at reimbursement levels that are significantly below the cost of the care provided. - The uncompensated cost of care for Medicaid patients reported in the unaudited Community.

-Benefits Reports for 2017 was approximately \$126,867,000.
-The 2018 Community Benefits Reports are expected to be filed in February 2019.
+- Health Professions Education includes uncompensated costs of training medical students, Residents, nurses, and other health care professionals. - Subsidized health services are services provided by the Health System, resulting in financial losses that meet the needs of the community and would not otherwise be available unless the responsibility was assumed by the government. - Research support and other grants represent costs in excess of awards for numerous health research and service initiatives awarded to the organizations within the Health System. - Financial Contributions include financial contributions of cash, as well as in-kind contributions such as time, supplies, and expertise to local organizations to address community health needs. - Community-Building Activities include expenses incurred to support the development of programs and partnerships intended to address public health challenges as well as social and economic determinants of health.
+Examples include physical improvements and housing, economic development, support system enhancements, environmental improvements, leadership development and training for community members, community health improvement advocacy, and workforce enhancement. - Community Benefit Operations includes costs associated with staff dedicated to administering benefit programs, community health needs assessment costs, and other costs associated with community benefit planning and operations. - Charity Care and Costs of Government Sponsored Health Care includes losses, at-cost, incurred by providing health care services to persons qualifying for hospital financial assistance programs, and uncompensated costs of providing health care services to patients who are Medicaid Beneficiaries: - The uncompensated cost of care for Medicaid patients reported in the unaudited Community Benefits Reports for 2018 was approximately \$139,683,000.
+The 2019 Community Benefits Reports are expected to be filed in February 2020.

-The following table summarizes the value of the community benefit initiatives outlined in the Health System's most recently filed Community Benefit Reports for the year ended June 30, 2017:
+The following table summarizes the value of the community benefit initiatives outlined in the Health System's most recently filed Community Benefit Reports for the year ended June 30, 2018: